Imagen dinámica

 • Panel 1: A thief runs out of a bank.

-• Panel 2: A police officer sees him and starts the chase.
+• Panel 2: A police officer sees him and starts chasing.

 • Panel 3: The thief jumps over a parked car.